 Instead of focusing on numbers and fixed targets, a system that rewards relative performance should be implemented.
 Tie bonuses to outcomes—what value did employees deliver in the environment they were in.
 Evaluate how you did compare to the opportunity you had, and analyse your competitors.

 As suggested earlier, if you refocus your budgets on a few key growth drivers, it will make it easier to refocus your performance and rewards systems from short-term earnings to long-term growth drivers.

 Cloud-based systems (those designed and implemented by Clear Plan and based on the award winning Adaptive Insights platform) are flexible, easy to use, and quick to deploy, while offering powerful features to manage workflow and encourage managers to collaborate in the planning process.

-Pinsent Masons, a global law firm, implemented a Clear Plan model to help with lengthy accounting and closing processes.
+Pinsent Masons, a global law firm, implemented an Adaptive Planning model to help with lengthy accounting and closing processes.
 The firm has offices around the world with separate databases which made it difficult to incorporate and collate data.
-Our solution accelerated the monthly close process with 750%, going from 15 to 2 days, and increased productivity by allowing the team to focus on long-term investments and strategic decisions.
+Our solution accelerated the monthly close process by 75% going from 15 to 2 days, and increased productivity by allowing the team to focus on long-term investments and strategic decisions.